-The world’s first “MasterChef, the TV Experience” restaurant will be open in Dubai at Millennium Place Marina from April 30.
+The worlds first “MasterChef, the TV Experience” restaurant will launch in Dubai at Millennium Place Marina today.
 The restaurant is the result of a landmark deal between Dubai-based property developer The First Group and Endemol Shine Group, producer and distributor of the popular MasterChef reality television series.

-MasterChef won the Guinness World Record in 2017 for being the most successful cookery television format.
+MasterChef won the Guinness World Record last year for being the most successful cookery television format.

 The two teams worked with 30 winners across three countries to create the initial menu for the restaurant.

 We engaged in extensive roundtable sessions with the winners and looked at various recipes that would be feasible to deliver within a restaurant.
 We have identified 130 winning recipes, of which 25 are now on the menu, commented Fraser-Smith, Director of Global Food & Beverage for The First Group.

 Both Adams and Fraser-Smith commented that they have had to revise recipes slightly to ensure they can deliver a dish within 30 minutes of an order but the restaurants head chef clarified that even if an ingredient is dropped, the origin of each dish and its story will be strictly maintained.

 In the meantime, the restaurant has a few surprises in store for viewers wanting to immerse themselves in the TV experience, Fraser-Smith revealed.